JocysCom/UMQF/UMQF.md

 **Scoring Rule:**
 Evaluate all actions.
 When calculating the **Entity Moral Score**, sum only actions where `PerceivedContext = Real`.
 Actions where `PerceivedContext = Simulation` provide diagnostic data on risk but do not contribute to the realized moral score.

-### Entity Profiling Standards
+## Entity Profiling

 When aggregating actions to create an Entity Profile, the Total UMQ Score alone can obscure the nature of the entity (e.g., a "hero" who saves 100 but kills 1 vs. a "saint" who saves 5 and kills 0).
-Therefore, **Total UMQ** is not displayed in the summary to avoid misleading conclusions.
+Therefore, in multi-action entity profiles, **Total UMQ** is not displayed in the summary to avoid misleading conclusions.

 **Moral Spectrum Breakdown:**
 Profiles must display the balance of positive and negative impacts: